watermint/toolbox/docs/commands/asana-team-task-list.md

 # asana team task list

-List task of the team
+List tasks of the team

 # Security